GoogleChrome/web.dev/src/site/content/en/learn/pwa/installation-prompt/index.md

 {% Glitch 'mlearn-pwa-web-app-manifest-promotional' %}

-## The `beforeinstallprompt` event
+## The beforeinstallprompt event

 The browser's installation prompts are the first step in getting  users to install your PWA.
 To implement your own install experience, your app still needs to pass the install criteria: when the browser detects that your app is installable, it fires the `beforeinstallprompt` event.
 You need to implement this event handler to customize the user's experience.
 Here's how:

 1. Listen for the `beforeinstallprompt` event.
 1. Save it (you'll need it later).
 1. Trigger it from your UI.

 {% Aside 'caution' %}
-Note that not all browsers support this event, and it has been moved from the Web App Manifest spec to a [separate incubator](https://wicg.github.io/manifest-incubations/).
+Not all browsers support this event, and it has been moved from the Web App Manifest spec to a [separate incubator](https://wicg.github.io/manifest-incubations/).
 {% endAside %}

 Check the code below for an example of an event listener for the `beforeinstallprompt` event, its capture and later custom use.